HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Shares

-Take a stroll around the city or enjoy some of its top attractions: Lake Zurich, Bahnhofstrasse, Lindenhof Hill, or Uetliberg mountain.
+Take a stroll around the city or enjoy some of its top attractions: Lake Zurich, Bahnhofstrasse, Lindenhof Hill, or Uetliberg Mountain.
 If you’re doing a 7-day tour through Switzerland – why not spend half a day here soaking up all that culture?

 TIP: Make your adventure to Zurich even easier by taking the train from the airport right into it city center!
-This will help you with the headache of finding parking spots and being stuck in jam.
+This will help you with the headache of finding parking spots and being stuck in a traffic jam.
 The day you leave Zurich and continue your journey, you can rent your car!

 🛏️ WHERE TO STAY IN ZURICH